Do Capterra and Software Advice Generate Real Leads? Is Advertising and Reviews Worth It

 Collecting reviews is important, even if you’re not sponsoring any of the platforms.
 Gartner owns Capterra and Software Advice, and reviews are synced across four different platforms: Capterra, Software Advice, GetApp, and Peer Insights.
 Without any sponsorship, you’ll still have a profile on all four sites and you can claim and manage it, but only paying sponsors can get a direct link to their website.
-On Capterra and GetApp, you pay per click (PPC) for traffic and appear above non paying profiles.
+On Capterra and GetApp, you pay per click (PPC) for traffic and appear above free profiles.

 Nurturing and Influencing the Prospects

 Reviews also support your sales process.
 A sales person can show prospects those reviews for comparison, and it is very useful in competitive scenarios.
-I used Capterra reviews as part of a multi-touch strategy to nurture leads and convert them from MQLs to SQLs.
-I used reverse IP tracking software Lead Forensics and was able to see that many companies in my marketing funnel and sales process revisit website by clicking Capterra, indicating that they read reviews while making decision.
+I used Capterra reviews as part of a multi-touch strategy to nurture leads and move them from MQLs to SQLs.
+I also used reverse IP tracking software Lead Forensics and was able to see that many companies in my marketing funnel and sales process revisit website by clicking Capterra, indicating that they read reviews while making decision.

 Review of Pay-Per-Click (PPC) Advertising on Capterra